PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 }
 ```

+Here's what we should see in Chrome now:

 ![](https://i.imgur.com/W2yoUyC.png)

 ## Adjust the horizontal/vertical placement of the bars

 Our bars all overlap each other at the moment.
-Let's space them out by mapping x position to index in the data array:
+Let's space them out by mapping x position to index in the data array.
+Add the following to the bottom of the AJAX callback:

 ```javascript
 var xScale = d3.scaleLinear();